-For each ceremony, graduates will be guaranteed up to three guest tickets, as long as we receive your order by the deadline date of 17 November.
-Additional tickets will be issued depending on venue capacity.
+For each ceremony, graduates will be guaranteed up to three guest tickets, as long as we receive your order by the deadline date of 31 March.

 Children are welcome as guests at the graduation ceremonies, but need to be with an adult who isn't graduating.
 We don't allow any children in the graduates’ marshalling area or on stage.

 Any child over the age of two requires a ticket.
 If your child is under two, they will need to sit on an adult’s knee for the full ceremony.

 Guests requiring easy access